 Instructions

-- Dry Ingredients: In a medium-sized bowl, whisk together the flour, oats, baking soda, pumpkin pie spice, cinnamon, and salt.
+Step 1: Dry ingredients.
+In a medium bowl, whisk together the flour, oats, baking soda, pumpkin pie spice, cinnamon, and salt.
 Set aside.

-- Wet Ingredients: Cream together the butter, brown sugar, and granulated sugar until smooth and combined.
-Add the egg, pumpkin puree, and vanilla extract and mix just until combined.
+Step 3: Wet ingredients.
+Add the egg, pumpkin puree, and vanilla extract and mix on medium speed just until combined.

-- Maple Icing: Use a fork to mix together the powdered sugar, vanilla extract, maple extract, and milk.
-Once the cookies are cooled, use a butter knife or sandwich baggy to frost.
+Step 6: Maple icing.
+Use a fork to mix together the powdered sugar, vanilla extract, maple extract, and milk.

 Expert Baking Tips